Make Your Grains Whole

 - Eat unprocessed whole grains in combination with lots of fruits, vegetables, and legumes for a delicious Med Way combination.

-- Choose lightly processed whole grains such as rolled oats and whole grain pasta.
+- Choose minimally processed whole grains such as rolled oats and whole grain pasta.

 Foods made with whole grains and without added sugar